 It has become a famous slogan from the fast-food restaurant Burger King to “have it your way.”
 This is in the spirit of our self-centered mindset in which we would all prefer to have things “our way.”
 Who could honestly not admit this?
 When contemplating religious belief, and in particular Christianity as well as other dualism-based religions such as Judaism and Islam, it is quite apparent upon close examination just how much those who maintain and adhere to these belief systems for each of these religions try to have things “their way,” which require them to have things “both ways.”
-I have addressed this before in other writings, especially in “Morality,” but felt it was an important enough topic to address by itself in a separate writing, since the more I contemplate religion and religious belief, the more clearly I see how rampant this “have it both ways” thinking is in so much of theistic thought.
-In fact, theism by its very nature as the belief in separate, opposite, and independent “realities” of the “material” and the “spiritual” could not exist were it not for the contradictions and double-standards their belief systems contain, as I have stated several times before in other writings.
+I have addressed this before in other writings, and especially explore this idea more in an upcoming post on this site, “Morality,” but felt it was an important enough topic to address by itself in a separate post, since the more I contemplate religion and religious belief, the more clearly I see how rampant this “have it both ways” thinking is in so much of theistic thought.
+In fact, theism by its very nature as the belief in separate, opposite, and independent “realities” of the “material” and the “spiritual” could not exist were it not for the contradictions and double-standards their belief systems contain, as I have stated several times before on this site and in other writings.

 To paraphrase an eloquently related concept as stated by Greta Christina, with the notable exception of religion, in every other discipline in which hypotheses or assurances are made, you eventually have to pony up.
 At some point, the bill comes due.
 In other words, at some point the “bill” of faith in a hypothesis has to be “paid” – or verified as fact – in this life, and in this world.
 With religious claims it is quite convenient for the believer who does not wish their claims to be falsified, the bill never gets paid until after death – when we will only then supposedly “finally know” all of our faith claims are true, when we will finally and once and for all be vindicated our beliefs are factually correct, when we finally “see God” face-to-face.
 This is the supreme example of the non-falsifiability of religious claims.
 Of course, they cannot be falsified precisely because this “knowledge” only comes to us after death, when nobody can return to actually tell us about it and is something we ourselves cannot experience until after we die.
 That is why the concept of the afterlife is absolutely essential to religious belief since it is only then when the “truth” of religious faith is finally verified as fact.
 Without the afterlife, religious belief is never verified as fact.
 “Near-death” experiences cannot count as evidence for what supposedly “happens” after death, simply by virtue of they fact they are near death experiences, and not truly death experiences.
 Even if we could count on these near-death experiences as supposed “evidence” of what happens after death, we would still have to rely on the subjective experiences of individuals not verifiable by third parties.
 As we will explore in more depth later on, religious experiences are always things that go on inside the mind of the believer, or the stories of others we are told to take “on faith,” not things third parties can also experience and observe, which therefore cannot be falsified – cannot be shown to be true or false.
 These facts alone make it clear that religious belief is the subjective experience of the individual, and is not reflective of an “objective reality” that actually exists outside our minds.
 The fact so many varied religions and spiritual beliefs exist throughout the world – many of which contradict each other, only further demonstrates the non-objective, and therefore imaginary quality of religious faith.